College of Nursing

 NURSE 4911 Community and Population Health Synthesis: 6 semester hours

-Prerequisites: Admission to the College of Nursing's RN to BSN Program and RN Licensure.
+Prerequisites: Admission to the RN-to-BSN program, unencumbered RN license, NURSE 3910, NURSE 3920, NURSE 3040, NURSE 3940, NURSE 4900, and concurrent enrollment in NURSE 4910.
 This practicum course focuses on community-based application and synthesis of professional nursing roles and responsibilities across a continuum of health care settings, with selected populations determined to be at risk for a variety of health-related problems.
 Students integrate and apply curricular concepts such as health policy, epidemiology, health promotion strategies, and evidence-based practice in planning care for a select population.
-This is taken during the last semester of RN to BSN courses.
-This course consists of 4 semester hours of didactic and 2 semester hours of clinical.
+This course requires 90 clock hours in a community-based clinical setting.

 NURSE 6111 Healthcare Systems: 3 semester hours